Franklin Resources, Inc. Lead Director Charter

 2. Qualifications.
 The Lead Director shall have the following qualifications:

-- The Lead Director shall be an independent director in accordance with the corporate governance listing standards of the New York Stock Exchange and the Company’s Director Independence Standards.
+- The Lead Director shall be an independent director in accordance with the Applicable Corporate Governance Listing Standards and the Company’s Director Independence Standards.

 - The Lead Director shall have sufficient knowledge and experience of the Board, the Company and the asset management business to serve effectively.